Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Experiment

 \subsection{Predictive performance}

 In Table \ref{tab:exp_num}, we list major test results in the experiment.
-The first two rows compare the baseline (ensemble of neural networks with architecture in Table \ref{tab:arch_exp}) and traditional methods, which use digital constant fraction discrimination (dCFD) for time measurement and waveform integration for energy measurement.
+The first two rows compare the baseline (ensemble of neural networks with architecture in Table \ref{tab:arch_exp}) and traditional methods, which use digital constant fraction discrimination (dCFD) \cite{FALLULABRUYERE2007247} for time measurement and waveform integration for energy measurement\footnote{For dCFD, we use half the maximum amplitude as the timing threshold and estimate the uncertainty by the slope crossing the threshold and noise level.
+For waveform integration, we integrate the waveform above the baseline and infer the uncertainty by charge and noise level.}.
 The energy precision of waveform integration is close to the baseline, while the timing precision of dCFD is much worse than the baseline.
 Besides, the estimated NLL values of traditional methods are much bigger than ensemble of neural networks.
-This is validated by Fig. \ref{fig:exp_norm_calibre}, where dCFD and waveform integration show larger deviation to the straight line than the baseline.
+This is validated by Fig. \ref{fig:exp_norm_calibre}, where dCFD and waveform integration show a larger deviation from the straight line than the baseline.
 These demonstrate the limitation of traditional fixed algorithms being unable to characterize uncertainty precisely with unknown mathematical models.

 In the next seven rows of Table \ref{tab:exp_num}, we list test results using ensemble of neural networks with different configurations.
-In all conditions except 6-bit quantization, the timing precision achieves better than 150 \si{ps}, and the best figure is 142 \si{ps}, which is significantly better than 212.4 \si{ps} reported in \cite{LI2020162833}.
-Also in most cases, the energy precision is trivial compared to reported 4.5\% energy resolution, which means that using ensemble of neural networks will not cause significant resolution loss for energy.
-These results confirm the outstanding accuracy of the proposed method when applying to experimental detector signals.
+In all conditions except 6-bit quantization, the timing precision achieves better than 150 \si{ps}, and the best figure is 142 \si{ps}, which is significantly less than the value of 212.4 \si{ps} reported in \cite{LI2020162833}.
+Also in most cases, the energy precision is trivial compared to the reported 4.5\% energy resolution, which means that using ensemble of neural networks will not cause significant resolution loss for energy.
+These results confirm the outstanding accuracy of the proposed method when applied to experimental detector signals.